It’s relatively easy to get a blog set up on WordPress.

 Many countries require that you disclose any commercial relationships you have with companies.

 So if you receive a commission payment when someone clicks on a link on your site and they buy a product it’s better to disclose that relationship.

 It would be great if there were a standard wording for this and consensus as to where it needs to be shown.

-I also have a separate affiliate disclosure which I link to on the disclaimer at the bottom of the post.
+I have a disclosure which I link to at the bottom of my blog.